 Subsequently, I returned to the UK and completed her BSc (Hons) in Herbal Medicine at the University of East London.
 The course consists of modules including anatomy and physiology, biochemistry and pharmacology, differential diagnosis and herbal therapeutics.
 It places emphasis on possible herb/drug interactions and which plant medicines may be used safely with conventional medications.

 Degree in Herbal Medicine

 My dissertation on herbal medicine and Polycystic Ovarian Syndrome (PCOS) was awarded a First Class Honours.
 An article based on my research has been published in the internationally acclaimed and peer reviewed, Journal of Herbal Medicine, by Elsevier.

 Rooney, Sara and Pendry, Barbara A. (2014)

 ‘Phytotherapy for Polycystic Ovarian Syndrome: A review of the literature and evaluation of practitioners’ experiences’,

 Journal of Herbal Medicine (doi:10.1016/j.hermed.2014.05.001).

-She is a member of the Professional Training Board of NIMH and is involved in helping organize and deliver a high quality program of professional post graduate training seminars and courses to complementary health practitioners.
+I have been a member of NIMH Continuing Professional Developing team for 8 years and love being involved in helping organize and deliver a high quality program of professional post graduate training seminars and courses to complementary health practitioners.

-She completed training in Functional Medicine– ‘Nutrition head to toe’ workshop last year and is enrolled in the applying functional medicine training program.
-She regularly attends conferences and seminars and has a particular interest in women’s health.
+I have completed training in Functional Medicine– ‘Nutrition head to toe’ and am enrolled in the applying functional medicine training program.
+I regularly attend conferences and seminars and have a particular interest in women’s health.